GregPelander/no_thanks/README.md

 *Gameplay*
 The game ends when there are no cards left in the deck

-1. The current player may either take the face up card or pass (if they have tokens)
+1. The current player may either take the face up card or, if they have tokens, pass
 2. If they take the card:
     a.
 They collect any tokens on the card
     b.
 They put the card face up in front of them